Information and Updates for AltEn near Mead, Nebraska

 The Nebraska Department of Environment and Energy (NDEE) has approved the revised “Proposed Land Application Approach for Management of Water from AltEn Site” document from the AltEn Facility Response Group (AFRG).

-The AFRG submitted its proposed revisions to the land application approach on Aug.
-18, 2023, and NDEE approved the revisions on Sept.
-14, 2023.
-Both the amended land application approach and NDEE’s approval can be found on the agency’s public records portal in the following documents:
+The AFRG submitted its proposed revisions to the land application approach on Feb.
+7, 2024, and NDEE approved the revisions on March 1, 2024.
+Both the revised land application approach and NDEE’s approval can be found on the agency’s public records portal in the following documents:

-A previous update on this topic can be found on NDEE’s “Information and Updates for AltEn near Mead, Nebraska” webpage in an Aug.
-28, 2023, update.
+A previous update on this topic can be found on NDEE’s “Information and Updates for AltEn near Mead, Nebraska” webpage in a Feb.
+26, 2024, update.

 The Nebraska Department of Environment and Energy (NDEE) has received a revised land application approach from the AltEn Facility Response Group (AFRG).